alexsteward/LinuxScripts/README.md

-# Linux Scripts Repository
+# Linux Scripts Repository 🐧

 ## Overview
-This repository contains beginner-level shell scripts that demonstrate fundamental Linux scripting concepts.
-These scripts aim to help users familiarize themselves with basic commands and logic used in shell scripting.
+This repository contains beginner-level shell scripts designed to demonstrate Linux fundamentals.
+The purpose of these scripts is to help beginner scripters familiarize themselves with the commands, logic, and best practices used in scripting.

 ## Categories